ellak-monades-aristeias/thermostatPI/README_DEVELOPERS.md

 The configuration of the thermostat is done through a web interface that is writen in php.
 The web interface provides also the history of the temperature and the operation hours.

+# Installation

+The installation instructions can be found in the doc folder: [doc/README.md](doc/README.md)

 # Instructions

 In order to download the source code, run: